Koro Koro Puzzle Happy Panechu!: Reversing the Tilt Sensor

-It is possible to reverse the tilt sensor to be able to properly play it on a GBA SP.
+It is possible to reverse the tilt sensor to be able to properly play it on a Game Boy Advance SP.

-In the menu, go to "option" (rightmost green panechu) then choose the blue "tilt sensitivity" one.
+In the menu, users may go to "option" (rightmost green Panechu) then choose the blue "tilt sensitivity" one.

-On this screen, press and hold first UP, then L, then R, and finally B.
+On this screen, users may press and hold first up, then L, then R, and finally B.

-After this, you should get a confirmation message accompanied by a little chime.
+After this, they should receive a confirmation message accompanied by a little chime.

-You might want to reconfigure your sensitivity back to where it was since pressing up changed it.
+Users might want to reconfigure their sensitivity back to where it was since pressing up changed it.